jbeeko/TypeUp/README.md

     Address: <home>
 ```
 The benefit of this complication is that it allows the reuse of specific values.
 The tricky bit is how to integrate this into round tripping i.e. how to go from `text -> type -> text2` and have `text = text2`?

+One approach might to be have a way to denote a type as a *reference* type and by convention define those in the environment?

+This change will add a lot of complexity that may not be worth while.
+The more advanced YAML feature do not seem to get used much, possibly due to the complexity.
+But it could be that the better tooling support possible due to typing may make it simpler to use.

 ### No Support for Validation
 By convention, the parser could invoke a standard `validate` function with the type constructed.